Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 * Includes all changes made in `6.1.0`.

 ### 6.1.1 - October 25, 2023
-* Improvements for request tracing.
+* Added improvements for request tracing.

 ### 6.1.0 - August 17, 2023
 * Fixed a bug where `TryRefreshAsync` could throw an `AggregateException` after a network timeout while trying to get key-values from Azure App Configuration. [#440](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/440)